The Pros and Cons of UNC

 How to get into UNC…

-Also, you should know that the vast majority of students accepted to UNC — in fact, 87% of the freshman class — is made up of EA applicants.
+You should also know that the vast majority of students accepted to UNC — in fact, 87% of the freshman class — is made up of EA applicants.
 There’s really no downside to applying EA, other than the fact that you have to finish your application by mid-October.
 And even if you apply Early Decision somewhere else, you’re typically allowed to apply EA to public universities like UNC.

 #2: International Students — From an admissions standpoint, UNC can be a very good option for international students.
 The school doesn’t seem to attract as many international applicants as some other top universities, which keeps the acceptance rate unusually high, at about 18%.
+Those are very good odds for a public university of this caliber.

 UNC is a leading research university that offers a beautiful tree-lined campus, a warmer climate, a relaxed and collaborative culture, and an inclusive and progressive student body.